Jenkins integration

 After the installation, the plugin will appear in the Manage Jenkins → Plugins → Installed plugins section.

-The second necessary part of the installation process is adding the Allure command-line utility to Jenkins as a “global tool”.
-Once added, Jenkins will take care of downloading the utility to every machine that needs to build a test report.
+Allure 2 is installed as a Jenkins global tool.
+Once added, Jenkins takes care of downloading it to every agent that needs to build a report.

 In the Jenkins web interface, go to Manage Jenkins → Tools.